Bukit Beruang

-Bukit Beruang is a suburb of Hang Tuah Jaya and Malacca City in the Malaysian State of Malacca named after its eponymous hill with a height of 116.3 m, a famous spot for hiking.
-It lies within the suburb of Bukit Baru, adjacent to Batu Berendam and Ayer Keroh.
-The most famous landmark in Bukit Beruang is the state branch of Multimedia University, a private university owned by Telekom Malaysia, a Malaysian telecommunication company.
+Bukit Beruang is a neighbourhood of Malacca City in the Malaysian state of Malacca named after an eponymous hill north of the neighbourhood with a height of 116.3 m, which is a famous spot for hiking.
+Located 8.8 km north of the city centre, it lies within the Bukit Baru suburb and adjacent to the towns of Batu Berendam, Peringgit, Ayer Keroh, Bukit Piatu and Semabok.
+The main tertiary education institution in Bukit Beruang is the Malacca Campus of the Multimedia University (MMU), a private university owned by telecommunication company Telekom Malaysia located at the foot of Beruang Hill.